 In the first few years of the campaign, Gas Safety Week events were organised at home improvement stores the length and breadth of the country and have become a key part of the week for supporters, enabling engineers, stakeholders and other groups to connect with customers.

-Since 2012, the Parliamentary Launch has kicked the week off in style with a reception for GSW at the House of Commons, providing a great opportunity to engage with MPs and key industry stakeholders on gas safety.
-COVID-19 restrictions means there will sadly be no physical launch event this year, but we intend to return to Westminster in 2021.
+Since 2013, the Parliamentary Launch has kicked the week off in style with a reception for GSW at the House of Commons, providing a great opportunity to engage with MPs and key industry stakeholders on gas safety.
+There will sadly be no physical launch event this year, but we intend to return to Westminster in 2022 if possible.

 Launched in 2013, the interactive GasMap tool allows consumers to find out how many unsafe gas jobs have been carried out in their area, and it also gives them the chance to sign up for an email reminder when their annual gas safety check is due.